NFV Platform Design: A Survey: Design Space

 \subsubsection{Pre-allocation}

-As memory allocation at runtime remains an expensive operation.
-In addition to the pre-allocated packet buffers and descriptors by some packet I/O techniques, existing NFV platforms usually pre-allocate a particular memory region to stage and reuse other relevant packet processing data structures.
+Memory allocation at runtime remains an expensive operation.
+In addition to pre-allocated packet buffers and descriptors used by some packet I/O techniques, existing NFV platforms usually pre-allocate a dedicated memory region to stage and reuse other relevant packet-processing data structures.
 For example, libVNF pre-allocates memory pools for its per-core, persistent request objects, and lock-free packet buffers.
 Flick pre-allocates its task graphs and queues.
-S6 pre-allocates a pool of the cooperative, user-space, per-flow micro-threads to avoid the dynamic thread creation/deletion overhead.
+S6 pre-allocates a pool of cooperative, user-space per-flow micro-threads to avoid the dynamic thread-creation/deletion overhead.
 ShieldBox pre-allocates packet descriptor memory.
 LightBox pre-allocates state management data structures.